- About Us

 - Dripping and running water inside the walls of your home, basement, or crawl space is not good.
 Not only can it lead to problems with mold and mildew, but also damage wooden support structures, insulation, and electrical wiring.

 - Problems with pipes freezing on those few cold winter days.
-While it doesn’t get too cold in Houston that often, every now and then we do have a day or two where temperatures dip down below freezing.
 When pipes freeze, the ice inside expands and, if they don’t burst or break, could weaken and damage the interior walls as well as the fittings.

 - The entire home has polybutylene plumbing.
-This is a type of plastic resin that was widely used by builders for homes built in the 1970s through the 1990s.
-The problem with this type of plastic piping is it can become brittle and break easily, especially if your water is chlorinated or chemically treated.
+This is a type of plastic resin that was widely used in the 1970s through the 1990s.
+This type of plastic piping can become brittle and break easily, especially if your water is chlorinated or chemically treated.

-- The home still had lead pipes.
+- The home has lead pipes.
 Homes built in the first part of the 1900s were plumbed using lead pipes.
 At that time, people had no idea that the lead in the pipes could leach into the drinking water, let alone the health hazards associated with lead.

 What Are the Benefits of Repiping/Replumbing Your Home?